Welcome to the new homepage of the Multifactor Dimensionality Reduction (MDR)

 interactions among discrete attributes (e.g. SNPs, smoking, gender,

-etc.) that are predictive of a discrete outcome (e.g. case-control
+etc.) that are predictive of a discrete outcome (e.g. case-control status).
+Just like professional essay writer free online

-status).
+.
 The MDR software combines attribute selection, attribute

 construction and classification with cross-validation to provide a